learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

     frequency_dict = {}

     # For all elements in the list:
-    # If an element is not in the dictionary , add it with value 1
+    # If an element is not in the dictionary, add it with value 1
-    # If an element is already in the dictionary , +1 the value
+    # If an element is already in the dictionary, +1 the value

     # Create a list for mode values